 Therefore I want the men in every place to pray, lifting up holy hands, without wrath and dissension.

 - I Timothy 2:8

-Since God wants all to live in quietness and security, so that the saving gospel can be preached, we should be busy making all kinds of prayers for people in top positions, like kings, and everyone else on down.
+Since God wants all to live in quietness and security so that the saving gospel can be preached, we should be busy making all kinds of prayers for people in power, like kings and others in positions of influence.

-With this in mind, Paul specifies that he wants men (the word, here, is not generic.
+With this in mind, Paul specifies that he wants men (the word is not generic.
 It is not mankind, or humans.
-The Greek word, here, is for a male, actually) for a husband, to lead the prayer.
-When the types of prayers he mentions in the 1st chapter are prayed, the men are the ones who should do the praying.
+The Greek word is for a male, actually for a husband) to lead the prayer.
+When the types of prayers he mentions in the first chapter are prayed, the men are the ones who should be doing the praying.

-And not just any male, but the ones that are qualified: only those men who could lift up holy hands.
-(Lifting hands was the Jewish style of prayer, different posture than today).
-Paul is more concerned with the man's character than the style of prayer.
-Holy refers to a person who is pure and undefiled, who is clean.
-How could an immoral brother's prayer be effective on behalf of another?
-Without wrath or dissension.
-This refers to one who is not the cause of trouble or division in the church.
+Paul also specifies that those who pray are not to be just any male, but the ones that are qualified: only those men who could lift up holy hands (lifting hands was the Jewish style of prayer, a different posture than today).
+Paul is more concerned with the man's character than the style of his posture in prayer.
+The term holy refers to a person who is pure and undefiled, who is clean.
+How could an immoral brother's prayer be effective on behalf of another, without wrath or dissension?
+This description refers to one who is not a cause of trouble or division in the church.
 Men who lead in prayer have the responsibility to remain pure and peaceful.
 Better to have no prayer than a prayer by one who is not qualified.

-The man that prays brings all of the hopes and the needs before God in prayer, he should be worthy and prepared to go before the king – of glory!
+The man that prays brings all of the hopes and needs of the church before God in prayer.
+He, therefore, should be worthy and prepared to go before the King of glory!